DuxfordSBD/duxfordsbd.github.io/_posts/news/2015-10-21-the-official-video-is-here.md

     - news
 ---

-Relive the thrills, crashes and all out frantic dashes from this years Duxford Soap Box race!
 Thanks for your patience, we know a lot of you wanted to see this video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2w22pqU6v5U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>